seyunkim/KPMG-Boston-Housing-Data-Analysis/README.md

 # KPMG-Boston-Housing-Data-Analysis
 by Zack S. Kim

-An analysis using boston housing data asked by KPMG.
+An analysis using boston housing data.
 View the analysis [here](https://goo.gl/KjTUwx)